Your Windows 10 computer won’t shut down? You must be very confused and frustrated. But don’t give up hope… We’ve found the answer for you.

-Please take your time following the easy steps to fix the issue.
+Try the following tried and true solutions.
 And if the previous one solution didn’t solve your problem, try another one.

 As many users reported, to turn off the fast startup feature help them get rid of the error.
 Thus once you are facing such error, try this quick fix first.